itsmacr8/gaotek/README.md

 ## Task 5: The Art of Crafting a Custom Contact Form

 Imagine you're a skilled artisan, tasked with crafting a unique contact form.
 We got a blueprint by a YouTuber.
-This blueprint isn't for a building or a machine, but for a contact form.
-Your task is to bring this design to life.
-Your tools?
+This blueprint isn't for a building or a machine, but for a contact form. **Your task is to bring this design to life in a way that is independent of both the browser and the theme.** Your tools?
 Not the usual HTML code, but the syntax of Contact Form 7.

 This form isn't just any form - it's a custom design.
 The default design offered by the browser is too ordinary, too plain.
 So, you roll up your sleeves and get creative.
 You redesign the HTML select elements, the radio buttons, and the checkboxes, transforming them into something unique.
 It's like being an architect, reshaping the landscape of your form.